nicogreeco/University/Utrecht University/NetScie Experimental Study/README.md

 python scripts/OH_PIN_Final.py data/511145.protein.physical.links.v12.0.txt.gz
 python scripts/GirvanNewmanParallel.py data/511145.protein.physical.links.v12.0.txt.gz <num_cores>
 ```

 ##### Running Jupiter Notebook
-You can clone this repository and run the Results_Notebook.ipynb to reproduce the analysis we did for our project and repordice the report figures and tables
+You can clone this repository and run the Results_Notebook.ipynb to reproduce the analysis we did for our project and repordice the report figures and tables.
+To run the scripts and the Jupyter notebook, you need the following Python packages:
+- `networkx`
+- `pandas`
+- `matplotlib`
+- `seaborn`
+- `numpy`